 In the absence of clear HSR coordinating responsibilities in many NHRS, consolidating and updating this information is a challenge.
 As governments and universities plan to strengthen data management systems, it is key to consider which stakeholders can contribute to these and who has the responsibility for maintaining them.
 There is much local and community-level data collected (by NGOs, or students) that is not shared, and thus not included in future analysis, decisions, or engagement.
 Research reports are collected (but not systematically) by the Ministry of Health or Research Ethics Committees, however there is no mechanism to ensure their secure digitisation, storage, and accessibility.
 In the short term, partners and research need to discuss how to expand and formalise data sharing networks.
-In the middle to long-term, government and research results, identify gaps, and ensure coherence of activities with local priorities.
+In the middle to long-term, government and research institutions should create a permanent resource to map internal and external investment in HSR activities, avoid duplication, promote the dissemination and use of research results, identify gaps, and ensure coherence of activities with local priorities.